Mellow1213/Mellow1213/README.md

 </h2>

 **A Game Developer** and Learner, who wanna go to **the Best**
-* 🎓 Bachelor's degree of CSE at Hallym University. *
+* 🎓 Bachelor's degree of CSE at Hallym University.
-* 🖥️ Currently working in in Graphics & Virtual Environment Lab.*
+* 🖥️ Currently working in in Graphics & Virtual Environment Lab.
-* 🎮 Recently Interested in Game Theory & Game Designing, and VR*
+* 🎮 Recently Interested in Game Theory & Game Designing, and VR
-* 📖 Currently Reading: "Collaborative Worldbuilding for Video Games"*
+* 📖 Currently Reading: "Collaborative Worldbuilding for Video Games"
-*  Writings my studies about Game Designing & Tech, and personal thoughts in my Personal Blog*
+* 💬 Writings my studies about Game Designing & Tech, and personal thoughts in my Personal Blog

 <!--- D E T A I L  I N F O R M A T I O N --->
 <details>